 Yet, since red meant war, heat, and fire — it also had its adverse associations.
 Red was the colour of the Greek gods of war — Phoebus and Ares.
 The colour had both positive and negative connotations.
 There is bloodshed, aggression, and conflict on one side; and love, warmth and compassion on the other.

 Many Roman villas were decorated with vivid red murals.
 It was one of the finest reds of ancient times; the paintings have retained their brightness for more than twenty centuries later.

 Found among the well-preserved remains of the ancient Roman “Villa dei Misteri” on the outskirts of Pompeii was a wall of the triclinium, traditionally interpreted to represent the stages of initiation to the cult.
 The mural shows a satyr playing the panpipes and a nymph suckling a goat; to their right, the initiate is in a panic.

-In ancient China, artists used color red symbolism to make pottery, as early as the Yangshao Culture period (5000–3000 BC).
-Like the Egyptians, they made a red dye from the madder plant to color silk fabric, to be used for gowns and lacquerware.
+In ancient China, artists used colour red symbolism to make pottery, as early as the Yangshao Culture period (5000–3000 BC).
+Like the Egyptians, they made a red dye from the madder plant to colour silk fabric, to be used for gowns and lacquerware.